furodet/rand.me/vm/doc/vmarchitecture.md

 Where:
   * `BYTELEN` is the machine word length, as desribed in *Virtual machine types*
-    * It must be a power of two
   * `HEAPSIZE` is the number of variables in the heap
     * It must be strictly greater than 0